Foreword by: Catherine Compton-Lilly

 Just as populations change, ideas about how to encourage and work with parents also need to evolve.
 This practical resource by bestselling author Patricia Edwards provides school leaders and classroom teachers with new and creative ways in which to welcome, encourage, and involve parents.
 Enacting these types of practices requires a special kind of commitment from teachers and school leaders, which often coincides with a particular kind of mindset about families and one’s responsibility to engage them.
 Educators often develop this mindset as they deepen their understanding of families, literacy/language, culture/race/class, and themselves.
 Edwards pulls these understandings together and presents them in a straightforward, concise, and easy-to-use guide that is perfect for professional learning communities and teacher preparation courses.
 New Ways to Engage Parents is essential reading for all educators who care deeply about working with a wide range of parents in today’s schools.

 Patricia A. Edwards is professor of language and literacy in the Department of Teacher Education at Michigan State University and former president of the Literacy Research Association and the International Reading Association.
 Her books include Bridging Literacy and Equity and Change Is Gonna Come.
+Dr. Edwards received the 2020 Literacy Research Association's Oscar S. Causey Award to recognize a LRA member for outstanding contributions to literacy research.

 “While decidedly among the most important literacy scholars of our era, Pat Edwards locates progress on the ground—in the work of educators and in the operation of schools.
 Specifically, Edwards invites educators to consider the data that matters to children and communities.
 It is about people's lives and the lessons that people can teach us about their worlds and about education.
 It is my hope that this book inspires teachers to seek ways to make schools more equitable and caring spaces for all children.”